squidfunk/mkdocs-material/docs/reference/diagrams.md

 - [x] Works with [instant loading] without any additional effort
 - [x] Diagrams automatically use fonts and colors defined in `mkdocs.yml`[^1]
-- [x] Fonts and colors can be customized with [additional stylesheets]
+- [x] Fonts and colors can be customized with [additional style sheets]
-- [x] Support for both, light and dark color schemes
+- [x] Support for both, light and dark color schemes – _try it on this page!_

   [^1]:
     While all [Mermaid.js] features should work out-of-the-box, Material for